WorkRoutine/OpenDevice/fs/debugfs/README.md

     Base on debugfs, which utilize `debugfs_create_dir` to create debugfs root and `debugfs_create_file` to create file node on debugfs.

+  * Debugfs_subdir.c

+    Create mulit subdir on root dirent or sub-dirent. utilize `debugfs_create_dir` and pass dirent into this function.
+It will create a subdir on `/sys/kernel/debug/xxx/subdir`.

 ## Core function

   * debugfs_create_dir

     This function will create a dirent on `/sys/kernel/debug/`.
 When invoked, it will return a `struct dentry`, this struction hold the dirent information, program will set it as root dirent for debugfs.
 On the tree, we can create more file under root dirent.

   * debugfs_create_file

     This function will create a file on debugfs dirent, so we shuold pass debugfs dirent,file opermission and file operations into function.
 On file operation, we can offer more file operations contains `read`, `write` and so on.

 ## More information